 Running a successful video ad campaign can seem daunting, but it doesn’t have to be.
 (Image: Adobe Stock)

-Once your ads start running, you can use Google Analytics to keep track of your metrics and see how audiences are responding.
+Once your ads launch, you can use Google Analytics to keep track of your metrics and see how audiences are responding.
 A few of the most common metrics to track include:

 • Impressions: An impression is counted every time someone sees your video.
 You can track thumbnail impressions (the number of times people see your video’s thumbnail) and video impressions (the number of times people watched your ads for 30 seconds or less).